|

 research commissioned by PC Strategy game 'Total War: Rome II'

 claimed they would be happier living under Roman rule.
+A

 third of those polled (37 per cent) thought the ancient manifesto